lkoepsel/AVR_FF/README.md

 If a compilation is failing, the program will automatically print all lines with the errors in red.
 My recommendation is to fix the first error found, as Forth compilation will fail many times, once an error has occurred.

 ### .env file required
-A .env file is required at the parent level *./AVR_FF* for the port, as in:
+A .env file is required at the parent level *./AVR_FF* for the port, with *port* defined.
+An example is:
 ```
 port=/dev/cu.usbmodem1401
 ```